 Defining Documents in American History series, produced by Salem Press, consists of a collection of essays on important historical documents by a diverse range of writers on a broad range of subjects in American history.
 This established series offers twenty-five titles ranging including historical eras from Colonial America to the 1970s and significant themes in American history such as Nationalism and Populism; Immigration and Immigrant Communities; and Supreme Court Decisions.

-This volume, Defining Documents in American History: Native Americans (1451-2017), offers in-depth analysis of documents from the history Americans first inhabitants.
+This title, Defining Documents in American History: Native Americans (1451-2017), offers in-depth analysis of documents from the history Americans first inhabitants.
 This text closely studies thirty documents, beginning with the Iroquois Thanksgiving Address and continuing through the Dakota Pipeline court decision in 2017.
 The material is organized under four historical groupings:

 - Early Encounters and Conflicts